wopehq/wowerlay/README.md

 ## Styling Wowerlay

 Styling wowerlay is too simple because `<Wowerlay/>` is just a single wrapper element.
-You can give any class any style and any attribute to it, that's why it doesn't have props like `width`, `height` because you have full control with styles.
+You can give any class any style and any attribute to it, that's why it doesn't have props like `width` and `height`.

-`!!!
-Except necessary styles, please do not break them :)`
+**!!!
+Except necessary styles, avoid to change them !!!**

 ```html
 <Wowerlay tag="span" style="width: 300px; height: 300px; display: inline-block">